RunesRepoHub/RRHQD/README.md

 ![Alt text](Docs/Update-RRHQD.png)

+> [!NOTE]
-This will do a git pull based on the selected branch on install.
+>This will do a git pull based on the selected branch on install.
 After the script will exit, this is done to make sure the script is up to date.
 Just run the script again.

 ---------------------------------------------------------------------------------------------